-The almost unbelievably Australian landscapes of Nitmiluk National Park are a must-see.
+Nitmiluk National Park is full of quintessential Aussie scenery.
 It gets crazy hot up in the Northern Territory though, so timing is key.
-Our Explorer Of The Month Dan Parkes shares his experience of sweat, swimming holes and how, in the Nitmiluk (Katherine) Gorge, there’s no such thing as too much sunscreen.
+Explorer Dan Parkes shares his experience of sweat, swimming holes and how, in the Nitmiluk (Katherine) Gorge, there’s no such thing as too much sunscreen.

 - Authentic Australian landscapes and scenery